 Elizabeth Church Manor Nursing Home is located in Binghamton, New York, a city with a population of 82,318 people.
-This facility appears to be one of the better nursing homes we assessed.
-A score in this range requires first-rate marks across the board.
+This facility is one of the most impressive nursing homes we assessed.
+A score in this range requires superb marks across the board.
 Based on our assessment, this place is just about as as good as it gets.
 If you look below, you will see this facility's category grades, which are also strong.

 Elizabeth Church Manor Nursing Home

 - Independent Living

 Get pricing and details on Binghamton senior living options.Get Pricing

 - No Family Council